 Learning Goals for the Major in Environmental Studies

-Environmental Literacy – Students who complete the minor will understand and be able to articulate, both orally and in writing, the core principles, concepts, and theories that form the field’s interdisciplinary foundation.
+Environmental Literacy – Students who complete the major will understand and be able to articulate, both orally and in writing, the core principles, concepts, and theories that form the field’s interdisciplinary foundation.

-Environmental Methods/Techniques – Students who complete the minor will be able to demonstrate proficiency in at least one spatial analytical method/technique.
+Environmental Methods/Techniques – Students who complete the major will be able to demonstrate proficiency in at least one spatial analytical method/technique.